It is Never Too Late to Make Music!

 Wednesday evening rehearsals Intermediate Band and Strings, & beginner band and string classes, at Wayland Middle School.
 Most people arrive around 6:15; rehearsal begins 6:40.

-Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:00-5:00 at the Wayland Town Building, in the gym.
-Start date TBA.
+Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:30-5:00 at the Wayland Town Building, in the Tot Room.
+First session is Monday, September 14.
 See the Daytime Band page for more details.*

 On July 1st, Diane was one of three guests on the Maine Public Broadcasting Network radio call-in program, Maine Calling.
 The topic of the program was Community Bands in Maine and Adult Musicians.
 Diane was asked to take part because of being Program Director for the adult band camp, New Horizons at New England Music Camp, in Sidney Maine.
 The program can be heard at http://news.mpbn.net/post/community-bands